 The current release implements:

 The RPKI/Router Protocol and a variety of BGP policies for enforcing Route Origin Authorizations (ROAs) conveyed from RPKI validating caches.
 Also included in the release are test client/server test harnesses for RPKI/Router and WireShark modules for debugging.

 BGP-SRx has three parts:

-BGP-SRx was designed to minimize the dependencies on and impact to specific router implementations, as result a much functionality as possible is provided by the stand alone SRx server module.
-The prototype was also designed to support experimentation with various deployment architectures, as a result the SRx module can run on the router, the validating cache, or on separate platform from either.
+BGP-SRx is designed in such to minimize the dependencies on and the impact to specific router implementations.
+As a result much functionality is provided by the stand alone SRx server module.
+The prototype is also designed to support experimentation with various deployment architectures.
+As a result the SRx module can run on the router, the validating cache, or on a complete separate platform.